center-for-threat-informed-defense/security-stack-mappings/README.md

 | [HTML Summary](https://center-for-threat-informed-defense.github.io/security-stack-mappings/GCP/README.html) | [YAML Mappings](mappings/GCP) | [ATT&CK Navigator Layers](mappings/GCP/layers) |
 | ------------------------------------------------------------------------------------------------------------ | ----------------------------- | ---------------------------------------------- |

-Released on June 27, 2022, these mappings cover the native security controls of Google Cloud Platform for version 10.0 of MITRE ATT&CK.
+Released on June 28, 2022, these mappings cover the native security controls of Google Cloud Platform (GCP) for version 10 of MITRE ATT&CK.
 The following scoping decisions influenced the GCP mappings:
-- ATT&CK Scope: This work is focused on ATT&CK techniques and sub-techniques included in ATT&CK for Enterprise v10; Mobile techniques are not covered.
+- ATT&CK Scope: This work is focused on ATT&CK (sub-)techniques included in the Enterprise domain v10; mobile techniques are not covered.
-- Native Security Controls: This work focused on mapping the security controls produced by GCP or branded as GCP products.
-Third-party security controls available on the platform were excluded from analysis.
+- Native Security Controls: This work focused on mapping the security controls produced by Google or offered as Google products.
+The selected controls are considered native to the platform, i.e., produced by the vendor themselves or third-party controls branded or acquired by the vendor.
+Third-party security controls offered in cloud marketplaces are considered out of scope and were excluded from analysis.
+- Google Cloud Security: Most of the controls included in scope were derived from [Google Cloud Security Solutions]( https://cloud.google.com/solutions/security) and our review of [GCP security documentation]( https://cloud.google.com/docs/security).

 ## Supporting Resources